Back to Nutrition

 Providing your rat with two food dishes will help to keep their dry and moist foods separate.
 It’s a good idea to use dishes of stoneware or crock or those that can attach to the cage so your rat doesn’t shred the dish or end up dumping the food all over the cage floor.

 In summary, healthy nutrition and an adequate supply of fresh food and water on a daily basis is essential to a rat’s overall health and safety.
-Not providing your pet rat with adequate nutrition and water on a daily basis can result in starvation (as seen in the figure example below), illnesses, or even death.
+Not providing an adequate daily nutritious diet that keeps your rat slim and trim as well as providing water on a daily basis can result in starvation (as seen in the figure example below), illnesses, or even death.

 For Estimated Nutrient Requirements for Maintenance, Growth, and Reproduction of Rats visit, http://books.nap.edu/books/0309051266/html/13.html#pagetop